-Owned and operated by Sportsnet, a Rogers Media company, the Pinty’s Grand Slam of Curling is an annual series of events featuring the top-ranked curling men’s and women’s teams from around the world.
+Owned and operated by Sportsnet, a Rogers Media company, the Grand Slam of Curling is an annual series of events featuring the top-ranked curling men’s and women’s teams from around the world.

-The series started in 2001-02 and consisted of four events: the Canadian Open, Masters, National and Players’ Championship.
+The series started with the 2001-02 season and originally consisted of four events: the Canadian Open, Masters, National and Players’ Championship.
 A women’s division was added to the Players’ Championship in 2006.

 With incredible in-venue branding opportunities as well as within Sportsnet’s broadcast, these events promise great exposure for host communities and local sponsors alike.

 Sportsnet is committed to an exceptional event experience.
 The Jackpotcity Casino lounge allows fans to catch all of the action right at ice level while the Après Curl is the place to be after the matches where the party continues with live entertainment and games.
 Our JR. GSOC and Future Rockstars programs allow the next generation of curling stars to hit the ice and learn the tricks of the trade from our elite curlers — all in an effort to grow the sport of curling and give back to the clubs and communities that make the Grand Slam of Curling events a success.

 The Grand Slam of Curling is also proud to support the communities that host our events; the 2015 Canadian Open in Yorkton, Saskatchewan, helped raise $5,000 towards the community’s campaign for a new CT scanner.
 Volunteers during the 2019 Masters in North Bay, Ontario, collected donations and handed out pink glowsticks during the opening draw to honour anthem singer Jodi St Pierre with a total of $2,000 raised to support the Cancer Care Close to Home campaign.

 If you would like to host a Grand Slam of Curling event in your community, please see our hosting package by clicking here.